Family Support Network offers the below programs for parents & carers in the Lismore area of NSW, for free.

 Parenting Groups can help you build a positive relationship with your child, understand what motivates their behaviour and improve parent-child communication.

-Please join our mailing list so we can email you about upcoming events including groups in Nimbin and other locations.
+Please join our mailing list so we can email you about upcoming events including groups in Nimbin or other locations.

-We offer a range of Parenting Groups each school term, including Triple P, Circle of Security, 123 Magic, Bringing Up Great Kids and Tuning In To Kids.
-You can download our Group Summary here as a 440kb PDF file.
+We offer a range of Parenting Groups each school term, including Triple P, 123 Magic, Bringing Up Great Kids and Tuning In To Kids.
+You can download our 470kB Summary_Of_Parenting_Groups.pdf here.
+Groups start again online in February 2022.

 What parents are saying about our Parenting Groups: